facelessuser/wcmatch/docs/src/markdown/glob.md

 True
 ```

 When exclusion patterns are used in conjunction with other patterns, a path will be considered matched if one of the positive patterns match **and** none of the exclusion patterns match.
-If an exclusion pattern is given without any regular patterns, the pattern `*` will be used as the regular pattern.
-Exclusion patterns are used to filter the results of a normal patterns, so at least one must be provided or one will be assigned.
+If an exclusion pattern is given without any regular patterns, the pattern will match nothing.
+Exclusion patterns are meant to filter other patterns, not match anything by themselves.

 ```pycon3
 >>> from wcmatch import glob